Jet2holidays & Jet2.com

 Live flight status

-Delivering real-time live flight information to users with a saved booking in the app on their day of travel.
+Delivering real-time live flight information to users on their day of travel.

 Project overview